ElHuaco/Bayesian-topology/README.md

 ## TODO:
 2. Implement the same with ``bnstruct``
 3. Use monte carlo sampling with a known joint distribution of many variables to check that we return the highest relative probability to the correct structure.
+4. Optimize ours
-4. Compare ``bnstruct`` VS ours relative probabilities found, as well as computation time.
+5. Compare ``bnstruct`` VS ours relative probabilities found, as well as computation time.